-- 1. Use the pull tab to disconnect the battery cable from the connector on the system board. - 2.
-Loosen the three captive screws that secure the 3-cell battery to the palm-rest and keyboard assembly. - 3.
-Lift the 3-cell battery along with the battery cable off the palm-rest and keyboard assembly. - 4.
-Disconnect the battery cable from the connector on the 3-cell battery. - $\textbf{5.} \ \ \text{Carefully push the battery filler downwards to remove it from the $3$-cell battery}.$
+- 1. Disconnect the battery cable from the connector on the system board, if it was not disconnected earlier. - 2.
+Loosen the five captive screws that secure the 3-cell battery to the palm-rest and keyboard assembly. - 3.
+Remove the battery from the system. - 4.
+Flip the battery, peel the tape that secures the battery cable to the battery. - 5.
+Lift the 3-cell battery along with the battery cable off the palm-rest and keyboard assembly.